the-ozet/the-ozet.github.io/_works/bernal.md

 ### Summary

 The origins of OZET: early explorations of the melodic structure.
-Found texts by Karl Krauss.
+These "Bernal Project" pieces integrated ideas and text by Carl Sagan, Karl Kraus, Mark Kurlansky, Barbara Rosenwein, and Peter Singer.

 Scene 5-7 (2008); Scene 8 (2008); Scene 2 (2007); Formula (2007)